nbopardi/udp_client_server/README.md

 ### Server
 To run the server, execute `server.sh` from the command line (i.e. `./server.sh`).
 There are some optional positional arguments that can be configured:
-1. `port`  Port number of the server (i.e. 40000)
+1. `port`  Port number of the server (default: 40000)
-2. `w_time` Max number of seconds the connection will wait on a full send queue to free up to send a packet (i.e. 5)
+2. `w_time` Max number of seconds the connection will wait on a full send queue to free up to send a packet (default: 5)
-3. `r_time` Max number of seconds the server will wait to receive a request from client before closing (i.e. 10)
+3. `r_time` Max number of seconds the server will wait to receive a request from client before closing (default: 10)
-4. `buffer` The max buffer size of the channel used to store received packets that are reflected to client (i.e. 1000)
+4. `buffer` The max buffer size of the channel used to store received packets that are reflected to client (default: 1000)

 ### Client
 To run the client, you need the IPv4 address of the server.
-Execute `client.sh` from the command line, followed by the server's IPv4 (i.e. `./client.sh -h 169.254.105.13`).
+Execute `client.sh` from the command line, followed by the server's IPv4 (i.e. `./client.sh -host 169.254.105.13`).
 There are some optional positional arguments that can be configured:
-1. `port` Port number of host to connect to (i.e. 40000)
+1. `port` Port number of host to connect to (default: 40000)
-2. `c_time` Number of minutes the connection with the server will stay alive for (i.e. 10)
+2. `c_time` Number of minutes the connection with the server will stay alive for (default: 10)
-3. `r_time` Max number of milliseconds the client will attempt to spend waiting to read from server (i.e. 500)
+3. `r_time` Max number of milliseconds the client will attempt to spend waiting to read from server (default: 500)
-4. `buffer` The max buffer size of the channels used to record packets sent and received (i.e. 1000)
+4. `buffer` The max buffer size of the channels used to record packets sent and received (default: 1000)